 Outlook and conclusions

-Despite the absence of an applicable legal framework, a vibrant fintech industry is developing in Turkey.
-Fintech is transforming finance, business and transaction models, and challenging the regulations constantly.
-Turkish regulatory bodies are closely monitoring the developments and preparing regulations to react to and meet the requirements generated by the technological developments.
+Despite the lack of a legal framework specifically applicable to the fintech industry, a developing and vibrant fintech industry is emerging in Turkey, as the financial technologies are transforming finance, business and transaction models and challenging the regulation at a constant rate.
+Turkish regulatory bodies closely monitor the developments and prepare reactive regulations to meet the requirements generated by the technological developments.

-From a regulatory perspective, there is no specific definition of cryptoassets and no restrictions on engaging in cryptocurrency transactions in Turkey.
-There have been developments in the legal and regulatory landscape for equity-based crowdfunding, lending-based crowdfunding, open banking and the protection of client information.
-New regulations are being adopted that enable the entry of new actors into the fintech market, increase cooperation with the banking sector and facilitate the development of fintech in Turkey.
-These include the recent Amendment to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions, which reorganises the regulatory framework for payment and electronic money services and introduces new definitions of account information services and payment initiation services in line with the PSD II.
+From a regulatory perspective, there is no specific definition regarding crypto assets and there are no restrictions to engage in these cryptocurrency transactions in Turkey.
+Given that the cryptocurrency market is growing rapidly, there have been developments in the legal and regulatory landscape for equity-based crowdfunding, lending-based crowdfunding, open banking, and the protection of client information.
+New regulations are being adopted that enable the entry of new actors to the fintech market, increasing cooperation with the banking sector and facilitating the development of the fintech sector in Turkey such as the recent Amendment to the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions (Law No. 6493) which reorganises the regulatory framework in the payment and electronic money services and introduces new definitions of account information services and payment initiation services in line with the PSD II.

-1 Cigdem Ayozger Ongun is a managing partner, Filiz Piyal is a managing senior associate and Deniz Erkan is an associate at SRP-Legal.
+1 Cigdem Ayozger Ongun is a managing partner, Volkan Akbas is a managing senior associate and Deniz Erkan is an associate at SRP-Legal